Ppaulo03/automation/README.md

-# automation
+# Automation

-A automation mini project
+A mini project to automatically to try and create new Gmails.